-We can do all kinds of home repair near Beacon Hill, Brighton, Columbia City, Georgetown, Mount Baker and the surrounding Seattle area.
-Just give us a quick call and we can talk about what your problem is and then go from there.
+They can do all kinds of home repair near Beacon Hill, Brighton, Columbia City, Georgetown, Mount Baker and the surrounding Seattle area.
+Just make a quick call and talk about what your problem is and then go from there.

 A Contractor Near Me in Beacon Hill?

 Work goes on all over the Brighton, Columbia City, Georgetown and Mount Baker areas, including homes in the 98144, 98108, and 98118 zipcodes.